karaposu/VibeCodingGuidelines/chapter_6/01_devdocs_pattern.md

 - [ ] Document each module's purpose and boundaries

 DevDocs pattern transforms AI from code generator to thoughtful collaborator who understands not just what to build, but why and how it fits together.

+## Concepts Documentation

+### concepts.md & concept_clarifications

+Extract key technical concepts from requirements

+"""
+Using these project_description.md, philosophy.md,  known_requirements.md
+ create me
+   - `concepts_to_implement.md`  by extracting the key
+technical concepts (needed ones only and core ones. )

+and then for each concept in concepts_to_implement.md create me a clarification markdown file which includes answer to these questions:

+    For each concept write
+    - clear short explanation what it is and why it matters
+    - How this concept helps the overall project
+    - How this concept limits the overall project
+    - What kind of information this concept needs as input
+    - What kind of process this concept should use
+    - What kind of information this concept outputs or relays
+    - explain the good expected outcome of realizing this concept
+    - explain the bad unwanted outcome of realizing this concept

+Put 1_ 2_ 3_ like prefix of each file to order them and make sure priotize the core concepts when you are ordering them. and do this in devdocs/concept_clarifications/
+"""

+### simplified_concepts.md & simplified_concept_clarifications/

+The concept_clarifications dir contains many concepts.
+And implementing each of them with their full scope is not a good idea.
+And there is a high chance when you read all these full scope concepts you felt overwhelmed and it will be same for ai too.
+Our job as a human in the loop is to make AI do the work in a modular gradual increments.

+So at first we want to create a working prototpye and then expand this prototype to MVP over time.
+This is why first we will ask AI to create simplified_concepts_to_implement.md file.

+But when it is simplifiying these features it must not oversimplify the concept that in the end when we are going to expand the features we would need full rewrite of databases and submodules.

+This is a step where you get to be human in the loop and actually do some real work.
+It is vital for the rest of the development that you edit the these simplified concept files.
+Make sure you read them and clarify anything which doesnt make sense.

+"""
+I want you to create simplified_concepts_to_implement.md using concepts_to_implement.md and the goal is to trim the features but the core ones for each concept so we can still have these concepts but they are more about prototype.

+And make sure you follow these rules during simplification
+        - do not oversimplify the concept to the point underlying architecture is oversimplified and does not support the original concept
+        - if a concept has a support for multi subconcept, do not binarize it but diminish the number of supported subconcepts by priotizing the most important ones.

+And then for each concept in simplified_concepts_to_implement.md create me a clarification markdown file which includes answer to these questions:

+ For each concept write
+    - clear short explanation what it is and why it matters
+    - How this concept helps the overall project
+    - How this concept limits the overall project
+    - What kind of information this concept needs as input
+    - What kind of process this concept should use
+    - What kind of information this concept outputs or relays
+    - explain the good expected outcome of realizing this concept
+    - explain the bad unwanted outcome of realizing this concept

+Put 1_ 2_ 3_ like prefix of each file to order them and make sure priotize the core concepts when you are ordering them. and do this in devdocs/simplified_concept_clarifications/

+"""